Generic Solutions of Equations Involving the Modular $j$-function: Existential Closedness and the Zilber--Pink Conjecture

 and \item the intersection $U_{\mathbf{q}}\cap T_{0}$ is atypical in $S$:

-\end{enumerate} \end{prop} \begin{proof} The proof requires a few more calculations than the proof given by Aslanyan.
+\end{enumerate} \end{prop} \begin{proof} The proof requires a few more calculations than the proof given in \cite{vahagn3}.
 We proceed by induction on $n$, the case $n=0$ being trivial.
 Let $\mathscr{S}$ be the finite family of special subvarieties given by Corollary \ref{cor:weakmzp} applied to $(U_{\mathbf{q}})_{\mathbf{q}\in Q}$.
 Let $N_{\mathscr{S}}$ be the maximal complexity of the elements of $\mathscr{S}$.

 Suppose that for some $\mathbf{q}\in Q$ and some weakly special subvariety $T\subset S$, the intersection $U_{\mathbf{q}}\cap T$ contains an atypical component $X$.
 We may assume that $T = \mathrm{wspcl}(X)$.